Karnataka Election Results 2018: How state voted shows why Bengaluru model needs to be emulated more

 These groups not only intend to engage with the elected representatives, work with them and hold them accountable, but are also looking to spread the spirit of democracy where candidates are judged not through narrow sectarian prisms, but on their own merits and how best they represent their constituents and make their lives better.

-This approach is one that needs to spread across Karnataka and the country, if we have to become a more enlightened democracy.
+This approach is one that needs to spread across Karnataka and the country if we have to become a more enlightened democracy.

 Karnataka Election Results 2018 – Follow The Indian Express live coverage on Congress-JDS Government Alliance in Karnataka and real-time updates at indianexpress.com